quitesimpleorg/exile.h/README.md

 # exile.h
-`exile.h` provides an API for processes on Linux to easily isolate themselves for exploit mitigation purposes. exile.h makes it simpler for developers to use existing technologies  such as Seccomp and Linux Namespaces.
+`exile.h` provides an API for processes on Linux to easily isolate themselves in order to mitigate the effect of exploited vulnerabilities, i. e. when attacker has achieved arbitrary code execution. exile.h makes it simpler for developers to use existing technologies such as Seccomp and Linux Namespaces.
 Those generally require knowledge of details and are not trivial for developers to employ, which prevents a more widespread adoption.

 The following section offers small examples.
 Then the motivation is explained in more detail.
 Proper API documentation will be maintained in other files.

 ## Quick demo
 This section quickly demonstrates the simplicity of the API.
 It serves as an overview to get a first impression.

 system() is used to keep the example C code short.
 It also demonstrates that subprocesses are also subject to restrictions imposed by exile.h.